moonmilk/neonrobots/README.md

 Great place to buy stuff to attach to arduino: http://adafruit.com

 We'll post links to arduino programming tutorials by week 2.

+* week1: interactive examples for week1 demos

+* week2: code written in the classroom for 2 transformers